captainbrosset/patrickbrosset.com/content/articles/state-of-css-html-2024.md

 title: State of CSS and State of HTML 2024
 tags: article
 date: 2024-11-08
 excerpt: "The results of State of CSS 2024 are available, and some preliminary results for State of HTML 2024 are too.
-In this blog post, I  my combined analysis of both."
+In this article, I share  my combined analysis of both."
 thumbnail: "/assets/stateofs24.png"
 altText: "An combined abstract rendering of the state of css and html survey logos"
 ---